AI Visibility

 The All Cited Sources page displays the total number of sources referenced by AI chats that reference your brand or your competitors.

-The page lists the source, or domain, the number of pages that were referenced, and the number of responses for each source.
-You can click into each source to view the specific pages that were referenced by AI chat.
-Each page lists the number of responses that cited that specific page and how many times your brand was explicitly mentioned in the page.
+The page lists each source or domain, the number of referenced pages, and the number of responses for each source.
+Click a source to view the specific pages that AI chat referenced.
+Each page lists the number of responses that cited that page and how many times the page explicitly mentioned your brand.

 You can filter the All Cited Sources page by topic, AI model, brands, and group subdomains.